Washington Henry Hitch

 - Died: 02 May 1871-13 Feb 1872, Worcester Co., MD

 My grandmother, Doris Elizabeth Hamilton Hitch, and Susie Johnson Nuse (daughter of Archibald Johnson and Lula Hitch Johnson) believe that Washington Hitch may have been buried in a family cemetery plot near where he lived at the end of McGrath Rd. and Old Pocomoke Rd. in Worcester County, MD.
-They remember seeing a graveyard there when they were young (in the 1910s and 20s) but believe it to be plowed or bulldozed by now (the 1990s).
+They remember seeing a graveyard there when they were young (in the 1910s and 20s) but believe it to be plowed or bulldozed by now (the 1990s) Note: it may be back in the woods in modern day.
 Not much is known of this man.
 We do not know if this is simply due to the fact that he was a simple man or if there was something about him that the family wanted to suppress.
 A story which is total heresy at this point and comes to the compiler third party from Sylvia Stroop, says that Washington Hitch was killed by a Mr. Brown with a grubbing hoe over some indiscretions between their children.
 This has not been proven, however, the court appearances he endured in the early 1860s do show that he had at least some trouble with the Brown family to whom he was related through his mother Henrietta (Brown) Hitch.

 It should be noted that even Daisy Hitch Davies, when she was researching the Hitch family in the 1920s and early 30s, had no luck getting any detailed information about Washington Hitch.
 She states that she could find nothing out about him.
 This is true even as she talked directly to Washington's youngest son Levin T. Hitch in the summer of 1930.
 Levin T. was about age 16 when his father died but yet offered no information about him.